-If we use the time domain bivariate likelihood (see equation~\eqref{log-likelihood2}) in equation~\eqref{e:LRstatistic}, the likelihood ratio statistic $W$ is asymptotically distributed according to a $\chi^2_p$ distribution with degrees of freedom equal to the number of extra parameters $p$ in the alternative hypothesis versus the null.
-This follows from standard likelihood theory.
-In the appendix (Section~\ref{SM:HT}), we prove that the Whittle likelihood for complex-valued series does yield a likelihood ratio statistic with a $\chi^2_p$ distribution, for special cases which include the practical example studied later in Section~\ref{SS:Simulations2}.
-For the blurred Whittle likelihood, the asymptotic properties of $W$ are more subtle, and care must be taken when the dynamic range of the spectrum is large.
-For standard processes, or after suitable differencing to lower the dynamic range, it is reasonable however to assume a $\chi^2_p$ distribution, as discussed in Section~\ref{SM:HT}.
+In more generality, if we use the time domain bivariate log-likelihood function of~\eqref{log-likelihood2} in~\eqref{e:LRstatistic}, then from standard likelihood theory, the test statistic $W$ is asymptotically distributed according to a $\chi^2_p$ distribution with degrees of freedom equal to the number of extra parameters $p$ in the alternative hypothesis versus the null.
+In Appendix~\ref{SM:HT}, we prove that the Whittle likelihood for complex signals also asymptotically yields a test statistic with a $\chi^2_p$ distribution under the null, for special cases where the rotary spectra are equal in magnitude across frequency, but possibly correlated with each other such that the process is improper.

-We note that in the case of the coherency structure proposed in equations~\eqref{eq:sigma} and \eqref{eq:theta}, the degrees of freedom $p=r+l$, which in the special case of a constant coefficient across frequencies with no group delay the number of degrees of freedom becomes $p=1$.
-Once the appropriate alternate model has been chosen, we can conduct hypothesis tests against the $\chi^2_p$ distribution to test for evidence of impropriety, and if multiple series are available, the user can contrast findings with non-parametric methods.
-We investigate this test for impropriety with a practical example in Section~\ref{SS:Simulations2}.